-We plan to develop a network of a tracks and trails offering short to medium walks and cycling opportunities supported by visitor hubs offering facilities for day use and overnight stays including campgrounds, picnic areas, car park and toilets.
+We plan to develop a network of tracks offering short to medium walks supported by visitor hubs offering facilities for day use and overnight stays, including campgrounds, picnic areas, car park and toilets.

 The 4-day walk from near Uki to Minyon Falls will be purpose-designed to provide the walker with the ultimate rainforest experience.
-A minimal impact approach, allowing the natural elements to determine the route will reduce the need for extensive trail construction.
-The walk will be able to be undertaken as self-guided, or through commercial tour operators offering various levels of assistance to individuals or groups, with National Parks and Wildlife Service fostering these partnership opportunities.
+A minimal impact approach, using existing trails and allowing the natural elements to determine the route, will reduce the need for extensive trail construction.
+The walk will be able to be undertaken as self-guided, or through commercial tour operators offering various levels of assistance to individuals or groups, with the National Parks and Wildlife Service fostering these partnership opportunities.

-The Minyon Falls visitor precinct will have a major upgrade, enhancing the walking track at Minyon Falls and providing a signature loop walk to the base of the falls with lookouts and additional seating.
-A new day use area will also be developed at Unicorn Falls in Mount Jerusalem National Park.
+The Minyon Falls visitor precinct will have a major upgrade, enhancing the lookout and picnic area at Minyon Falls.
+A new trail head will also be developed near Unicorn Falls in Mount Jerusalem National Park.